 One of the primary tenets of the Institute’s mission is to bring together into conversation the broad fields of arts and religion.
 To this end, ISM students from the two partner schools of Music and Divinity collaborate on a presentation to be given in their final year.
 In their penultimate year, student pairings are made and as a team they develop a topic and thesis to which they both can contribute significantly and collaborate equally.
 This process is advised and monitored by ISM faculty, and at the end of the year, they award the Faculty Prize to the best student presentation.

-Student presentations will be graded on the following system: fail, credit, or credit with distinction.
+Student presentations will be graded on the following system:pass with distinction. pass, pass with reservation, or fail.
 All ISM faculty members will grade your presentation and submit one or two remarks.
 The Director will collate all the information, adjudicate the grade and convey the faculty comments to the students.
 Students whose presentations do not pass will not receive credit for the semester of Colloquium in which they presented; therefore they will not receive the ISM Certificate.